Château Beau-Séjour Bécot Saint-Emilion 2019 - 1er Grand Cru Classé B

 Wine rated (2021 guide) 97/100

-Right from the start, the bouquet of BSB (it's easier to write, note that the addendum takes me three times longer) sets the tone!
-Well, the nose, anyway.
-Given its complexity and subtlety, one can only rejoice in savoring it.
+Right from the start, the bouquet of BSB (it’s easier to write that way—note that this addendum is taking me three times as long) sets the tone!
+Well… the nose, really.
+Given its complexity and subtlety, one can’t help but look forward to savoring it.
 Subtle notes of morello cherries, marzipan, blackberries, and graphite.
-On the palate, finesse reigns supreme.
-The wine is delicious, precise, well supported by the tension of its acidic structure and the gracefulness of its tannins.
+On the palate, finesse takes center stage.
+The wine is delectable, precise, and well-supported by the tension of its acidic structure and the gracefulness of its tannins.
 What energy!
-The palate is also distinguished by its aromatic intensity, which is omnipresent from the attack.
-What a great wine, shining with its ability to sing in tune and share its melody far and wide, without being loud!
-2025-2045
+The palate also stands out for its aromatic intensity, which is ever-present from the very first sip.
+What a great wine—it shines with its ability to hit the right notes and share its melody far and wide, without being loud!
+2025–2045

 Vert de Vin